Lucock eases nerves as Doncaster open with win

 DONCASTER KNIGHTS dug out a hard-fought win on the opening day of the Championship season.

-Clive Griffiths’s side had to work hard to see off Hartpury in a scrappy first fixture of the league campaign.
+Clive Griffiths’s side had to work hard to see off Hartpury 20-8 away in a scrappy first fixture of the league campaign.

 The visitors did not make sure of victory until Pete Lucock, the impressive centre signed from Yorkshire Carnegie in the off-season, crossed for a 79th-minute try.